 A T-bone steak is obviously high in protein, but so are many other foods that may not immediately leap to mind, including dairy products, tofu, soybeans, other beans and lentils, quinoa, eggs, nuts and seeds.
-If protein-rich foods are in most of your meals and snacks and you eat a lot of them, you may be getting more of the nutrient than you need.
-If you take protein powder regularly, experiencing gas, bloating and digestive discomfort can sometimes be symptoms of taking in too much of the nutrient, so if you notice those signs, consult your doctor.
+If protein-rich foods are in most of your meals and snacks and you eat a lot of them, you may be getting more of the nutrient than you need and could develop a protein OD.
+If you take protein powder regularly, experiencing gas, bloating and digestive discomfort can sometimes be symptoms of taking in too much of the nutrient; so if you notice those signs, consult your doctor.

-How do you know if you’re getting too much protein?
+How do you know if you're getting too much protein?
 The signs are rarely obvious, so it can be hard to tell.
-Weight gain, for example, could be attributed to eating more protein -- and calories -- than your body can use, although that’s not always the case.
-Another potential side effect is nutrient deficiencies, which you could acquire over time if you’re focusing too heavily on protein in your diet in lieu of other macronutrients -- for example, fiber doesn't appear much in protein-rich foods, but it is prevalent in carbs.
-More severe side effects include elevated risks of osteoporosis, kidney stones, kidney disease, heart disease and cancer.
+Weight gain, for example, could be attributed to eating more protein — and calories — than your body can use, although that's not always the case.
+Another potential side effect is nutrient deficiencies, which you could acquire over time if you're focusing too heavily on protein in your diet in lieu of other macronutrients — for example, fiber doesn't appear much in protein-rich foods, but it is prevalent in carbs.
+More severe side effects of a protein OD include elevated risks of osteoporosis, kidney stones, kidney disease, heart disease and cancer.

 - Physicians Committee for Responsible Medicine: The Protein Myth